lsst-dm/dmtn-156/index.rst

 pixels per CCD (tile) and total area of those pixels.

-From the plots one can conclude that MQ3C shows significantly better behavior for pixels-per-tile value, while for tile-per-pixel value they behave similarly.
-This is an expected behavior due to difference in pixel shape.
+From the plots one can conclude that MQ3C shows significantly better behavior for the pixels-per-tile value, while for tile-per-pixel value they behave similarly.
+This is an expected behavior due to differences in pixel shape.

 .. figure:: /_static/dm-19536-avg-tile-pix.png